greyhwndz/awesome-elixir-posts/README.md

 ### 2017-05-25
 * [Phoenix is better but Rails is more popular](https://hackernoon.com/phoenix-is-better-but-rails-is-more-popular-8975d5e68879) by Stefan Wintermeyer
 * [Phoenix + React: love story.
 RePh 2.](https://medium.com/@chvanikoff/phoenix-react-love-story-reph-2-14a6dcadbbd0) by Roman Chvanikov
+* [Refactoring for Tests in Elixir](http://devonestes.herokuapp.com/refactoring-for-tests-in-elixir) by Devon C. Estes

 ### 2017-05-24